bevanator/Word_Bot/README.md

 <h2>User Manual:</h2>

 The bot is currently set to post a random word every 2 hours on the first text channel it can find.
+It's up and running 24/7.
 Other commands are as follows.

 Commands:<br/>